 Top Sight: The Market Square in Wroclaw is one the largest squares in Europe and has the oldest restaurant in Europe.

 Better known for its snowfall than its sand, Poland’s beaches are long, white and powder-soft.
 The seaside scene is best explored in Sopot.
-This 19th-century spa town was once favoured by Kaisers and kings, and its long wooden pier, gourmet fish and chip spots and recently-renovated spa facilities meant it was only a matter of time before Sopot once again turned up on lists of the beach beaches in Europe.
+This 19th-century spa town was once favoured by Kaisers and kings, and its long wooden pier, gourmet fish and chip spots and recently-renovated spa facilities meant it was only a matter of time before Sopot once again turned up on lists of the best beaches in Europe.

 If you are looking to combine places to visit in Poland, you could pair Sopot with a trip through the history of Lech Walesa’s solidarity movement in nearby Gdansk.